 Humanities and Social Sciences Lecture Series

-Events will take place during the midday class period on selected Mondays and Tuesdays throughout the academic year.
-The Dean’s office will provide water and dessert.
+Events will take place during the midday class period on selected days throughout the academic year.

 Register in advance for this meeting with links below.
 After registering, you will receive a confirmation email containing information about joining the meeting.

 Latoya Lee, Women and Gender Studies and Kristin Rowe, American Studies, Reclaiming Our Time: Centering Black Women and Femmes in Systemic Anti-Black Racism

 Our nation has been grappling with the police killings of Breonna Taylor, George Floyd, Tony McDade, as well as the murder of Ahmaud Arbery.
 These deaths have reignited long standing conversations around anti-Black racism and state sanctioned violence.
 Within this context, Black women like Breonna Taylor and queer people like Tony McDade occupy a specific relationship to power at the intersections of racism, sexism, transphobia, and homophobia.
 Our conversation will explore the specific circumstances of Black women and queer people as victims of various types of state sanctioned violence – police brutality, police sexual assault, and the prison industrial complex.
 Dr. Rowe will be discussing gender, sexuality, art, and resistance.
 Dr. Lee will be discussing activism and resistance in digital media.
 Ultimately, we aim to create a space that centers and honors Black women, girls, and queer folx in relationship to systems of oppression, while thinking of ways to create a new world order.